JL710/iced-guide/src/widget_api/methods.md

 In general, your widget should use the theme provided colors to fit into the application style.
 The text color is provided by the style parameter.

 You can access the position, area and layout of your children via the given `Layout` parameter.
-The order of child layouts provided in `layout.children()` is equal to the order of `Node.children` returned by the `layout` method.
+The order of child layouts provided in `layout.children()` is equal to the order of `node.children` returned by the `layout` method.
-To draw child widgets, you can simply call their `draw` methods with the appropriate state (from `Tree.children`) and layout (from `Layout.children()`).
+To draw child widgets, you can simply call their `draw` methods with the appropriate state (from `tree.children`) and layout (from `layout.children()`).

 Since you might want to draw some special effect or graphic depending on the mouse position, you can access it if available with the `Cursor` parameter.

-> by default, if the cursor position is available if it is over the window

 ## operate